janvda/balena-pulseaudio/README.md

 ## Configuration

+### Audio devices connected via USB

+If you have one or more audio devices ( speaker, camera with microphone, ...) that you want to connect (permanently) to the USB ports of the raspberry pi then they can be configured as follows:

+1. Connect the audio devices to the USB ports of the raspberry pi
+2. Determine the Card ID and Device ID of all the connected audio devices
+3. Set the device service variables `alsa-sink1`, `alsa-sink2`, ... , `alsa-source1`, `alsa-source2`,...
+4. Validate the configuration

+#### 2. Determine the Card ID and Device ID of a connected audio device

+TBD

 ### Bluetooth device

 If you have a bluetooth audio device (e.g. bluetooth speaker, bluetooth head-set) and you want to play and/or record audio from this device then the following is needed: